When mum Lindsay found a suicide note from her eight-year-old son, she didn’t know which way to turn.

 The programme goes right back to basics to look at every aspect of a child’s body before they work on a child’s mental health.

-Mum Katie (name changed) tells how the programme helped her seven-year-old daughter: “She was struggling at school, crying herself to sleep at night and getting ill all the time.
+Mum Katie (name changed) tells how the programme supported her seven-year-old daughter: “She was struggling at school, crying herself to sleep at night and getting ill all the time.
 She had poor attention, an inability to focus, was disorganised and forgetful let alone getting bored easily, being fidgety and restless.
 She didn’t like school and was having trouble with handwriting and keeping up with schoolwork and homework, despite being intelligent.

 “We were on the waiting list for CAMHS but ended up paying privately for a psychiatric assessment.
 Our daughter was diagnosed with ADHD and sensory processing disorder.